 Topics

-• Discovery of novel anti-infective agents including small molecule inhibitors, natural products, therapeutic peptides, adjunct therapeutics, drug combination regimens, repurposed drugs, phage therapy, and probiotic/microbiota-based approaches
+• Discovery of novel anti-infective agents including small molecule inhibitors, natural products, therapeutic peptides, and adjunct therapeutics directly inhibiting the pathogen’s lifecycle

 • Development of novel assays and models to test drug efficacy, including cellular, organoid, and animal model systems